The New Year’s Eve dinner is called “the reunion dinner”.

 The “reunion dinner” dishes have a certain symbolism: the “whole chicken” ensures health, the fish meatballs, shrimp and meat ensure success in academic studies, while the vegetables – intelligence.

-Among the specialties served during the New Year’s meal are dry oysters, sea cucumber, bamboo shoots, duck gizzards, belly fish, pork tendon, mollusks, pigeon eggs, mushrooms and many others.
+Among the specialities served during the New Year’s meal are dry oysters, sea cucumber, bamboo shoots, duck gizzards, belly fish, pork tendon, molluscs, pigeon eggs, mushrooms and many others.